uozuAho/they_vote_for_me/readme.md

 Experiments using [they vote for you's API](https://theyvoteforyou.org.au/help/data)

 # todo
-- make user friendly
+- feature: click on histogram section: show individuals within that section
+    - show: house & electorate, current/former status
-    - add docs & links to UI
+- docs within UI
+    - how the chart values are calculated
     - note that 'on the voices' votes are more common than divisions.
 These don't get recorded
-    - urls make sense
 - deploy